adscorp100/mdhomecarebuild/src/content/blog/ndis-support-worker-pay-rates.md

 - [Workstem Updated SCHADS Award Pay Rates Guide](https://www.workstem.com/au/blog/updated-schads-award-pay-rates-guide/)
 - [MyCareSpace NDIS Self Management How to hire your own Support Worker with an ABN](https://mycarespace.com.au/resources/ndis-self-management-how-to-hire-your-own-support-worker-with-an-abn)

+## Frequently Asked Questions

+### What is the average hourly rate for NDIS support workers in 2024-2025?
+The average hourly rate for NDIS support workers in 2024-2025 ranges from approximately $30.96 to $42.31, depending on qualifications, experience, and the time of day/week when support is provided.

+### Do NDIS support workers get paid more on weekends?
+Yes, NDIS support workers are paid higher rates for weekend shifts.
+Weekend rates are typically higher than standard weekday rates to compensate for working during non-standard hours.

+### What is the difference between Level 2 and Level 3 support worker pay rates?
+Level 2 support workers (generally less experienced or with fewer qualifications) typically earn between $30.96 and $35.08 per hour, while Level 3 support workers (more experienced or with relevant qualifications) earn between $33.02 and $37.15 per hour.

+### How are overnight shift rates calculated for NDIS support workers?
+Overnight shift rates typically include a flat rate for the shift plus additional pay for any active hours during the night.
+For example, in 2024-2025, overnight support might be charged at rates like $224.58 for plan-managed clients, though exact rates may vary.

+### Can NDIS participants negotiate pay rates with support workers?
+Self-managed NDIS participants can negotiate pay rates directly with independent support workers, potentially outside the NDIS price limits.
+However, plan-managed and agency-managed participants must adhere to the NDIS price limits.

+### What is the SCHADS Award and how does it relate to NDIS support worker pay?
+The Social, Community, Home Care and Disability Services (SCHADS) Industry Award is the industrial award that sets minimum pay rates and conditions for disability support workers.
+NDIS support worker pay rates are typically based on the SCHADS Award classifications and pay scales.

 ‍